 Mortgage Interest Deduction

 When you buy a home with a mortgage, you can deduct the cost of the annual loan interest from your taxes.
 The IRS created this deduction to make home ownership debt less expensive.
-As of 2012, a married couple can deduct interest on up to $1 million worth of home ownership debt.
-A single taxpayer can only deduct interest on the first $500,000 of mortgage debt.
+As of 2019, a married couple can deduct interest on up to $750,000 worth of home ownership debt on new mortgages.
+A single taxpayer, on the other hand, can only deduct interest on the first $500,000 of mortgage debt.
 This makes it more affordable for married couples to finance the purchase of larger homes.

 Married couples get one more big tax advantage when they decide to sell their homes.
 Normally, when you sell a property for a gain, you need to pay capital gains taxes on your profit.
 However, when you sell your primary residence, some of your gains are tax-free.
 Married taxpayers can make up to $500,000 on the sale of their home and not owe any taxes.
 Single taxpayers only avoid taxes on up to $250,000 of capital gains.